the-full-stack/website/docs/spring2021/index.md

 ## Week 10: Testing

-The week of April 5, we talk about Testing and Explainability, and set up Continuous Integration in lab.
+We talk about Testing and Explainability, and set up Continuous Integration in lab.

 - [Lecture 10: Testing & Explainability](./lecture-10.md) (👈 with detailed notes)
 - [Lab 8: Testing & CI](./lab-8.md)